AtharvaShembade/PaperSage/README.md

 ## How It Works

-1. **Add a paper** — Search arXiv, click add.
+1. **Add a paper**:Search arXiv, click add.
 The backend downloads the PDF, parses it with PyMuPDF, splits into 800-char chunks, embeds each chunk with Gemini (`gemini-embedding-001`, 3072 dims), and stores vectors in pgvector.
-2. **Chat** — Ask a question.
+2. **Chat**:Ask a question.
 A Gemini function-calling agent decides what to search for, retrieves relevant chunks from pgvector, and generates a grounded answer with cited sources.
 The agent can issue multiple retrieval calls for complex questions.
-3. **Research Gaps** — Each of 4 sections runs a targeted retrieval, passes verbatim chunks to Gemini, and extracts only claims supported by direct quotes from the papers.
+3. **Research Gaps**:Each of 4 sections runs a targeted retrieval, passes verbatim chunks to Gemini, and extracts only claims supported by direct quotes from the papers.
-4. **Literature Review** — Searches arXiv, adds papers to the project, then synthesises a structured review using the same agentic retrieval loop.
+4. **Literature Review**:Searches arXiv, adds papers to the project, then synthesises a structured review using the same agentic retrieval loop.

 ## Local Setup